Information for term Global Architecture + Design

 - Credit: 15 semester hours / 22.5 quarter hours

 The Global Architecture + Design program invites design, architecture, or sustainability majors or minors to create model cities that address climate change by reducing the environmental footprint of buildings.
 All courses are taught in English, and students take the required Future Cities Seminar; Future Cities Design Studio; and Science, Engineering, and Technology Workshop at CIEE Barcelona.
 Hands-on workshops with cutting-edge technology are led by experts from Barcelona’s architecture and design community.
 All courses are complemented with CIEE co-curricular activities and excursions beyond the city to enhance classroom learning and provide intercultural understanding.

-at the Institute for Advanced Architecture of Catalonia, a cutting-edge institution dedicated to developing architecture that meets 21st-century challenges.
+at the cutting-edge Institute for Advanced Architecture of Catalonia which is dedicated to developing architecture for 21st-century challenges

 Participate in a ground-breaking design project